NVlabs/ReflectNet/README.md

 <p align="center"> <img src="./.github/teaser.jpg" width="100%"> </p>

-This repository contains the source code and the model for ReflectNet, our 2018 "ECCV paper Separating Reflection and Transmission Images in the Wild."
+This repository contains the source code and the model for ReflectNet, our 2018 ECCV paper "Separating Reflection and Transmission Images in the Wild."
 To compare against existing state-of-the-art, we also implemented several previously published methods, which may be useful to others in the research community.
 Specifically, in addition to our [ReflectNet](ReflectNet), we offer implementations for:

 - [Polarization and statistical analysis of scenes containing a semireflector *(Schechner et al. [1])*](./other_methods/Schechner_et_al)
 - [A physically-based approach to reflection separation: From physical modeling to constrained optimization *(Kong et al. [3])*](./other_methods/Kong_et_al)